cucumber/action-publish-cpan/README.md

 # action-publish-cpan

-Publishes a Prl module to https://cpan.org using `Dist::Zilla`
+Publishes a Perl module to https://cpan.org using `Dist::Zilla`

 ## Inputs